Sautéed Brussels Sprouts with Molasses

 Instructions

-- Sprinkle with salt and the garlic; continue to cook for another 2 minutes.
+- Sprinkle with salt and garlic; continue to cook for another 2 minutes.

-- Whisk together 2 tablespoons of water and the molasses; add to the pan.
+- Whisk together the molasses and water; add to the pan.

 - Turn the heat down to medium and cook, stirring frequently to get the Brussels sprouts coated with the molasses as it thickens.